MustaphaMiah/Revision-/NOTES.md

 \b	word boundary
 \f	form feed
 Note that the backslash itself must be escaped in order to display as a backslash.

+In JavaScript, when the + operator is used with a String value, it is called the concatenation operator.
+You can build a new string out of other strings by concatenating them together.

+Example

+'My name is Alan,' + ' I concatenate.'
+Note
+Watch out for spaces.
+Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.